 - Boise, Idaho, United States

 - Handcrafted woodwork designed for use in storage and display.
 Boxes, cabinets, display cases and shadowboxes to provide safe environments for collectibles and to help keep special items close at hand.
 Perfect for small places needing to combine style & storage.
 Everything listed on my site is completely handmade by me in my shop from scratch.
 I use mostly recycled & reclaimed wood for my creations and focus on domestic woods and avoid any endangered exotic woods.
-Please contact me for a custom order and I’d be happy to help with an original design for a special one-of-a-kind handcrafted item.
+Please contact me at my Etsy site for a custom order and I’d be happy to help with an original design for a special one-of-a-kind handcrafted item.